danieljpgo/swr-poc/README.md

 &nbsp;

 ## Project
-The idea of ​​this proof of concept, was to test a data fetch solution, which used cache strategies to solve data persistence and state management, however, SWR delivers much more functionality, ~~it's incredible~~.
+The idea of ​​this project, was to test a data fetch solution, which used cache strategies to solve data persistence and state management, however, SWR delivers much more functionality, ~~which is incredible~~.

 ## Features
 The following hook was implemented to create an abstraction of the **useSWR** hook: